MichielStock/STMOZOO/docs/src/man/beesalgorithm.md

 ### Concept
 ##### General
 The ABC algorithm is inspired by the **foraging behaviour of honey bees**.
 Honey bees collect nectar from flower patches as a food source for the colony.
-Bees are send to explore different flower patches and they communicate the quality of these food sources through waggle dances.
+Bees are sent to explore different flower patches and they communicate the quality of these food sources through waggle dances.
 Good sites are continually exploited, while bees are sent out in search of additional promising sites.

 ##### Metaphor